mfierbaugh/asp-containerlab/README.md

 # ASP Containerlab
 ASP Containerlab is a pre-built environment meant to be run on Cisco's dcloud infrastructure.
 The dcloud VM can access both public docker repos and has read access to pull from a central repository of images stored on a private repo.
-There is a collection of pre-built labs that leverage the VM's setup as a way to reduce the amount of time to create/build/configure a working lab/demo.
-These labs are stored in github and accessable via the dcloud VM.
+There is a collection of pre-built labs that leverage the VM's setup to reduce the amount of time to create/build/configure a working lab/demo.
+These labs are stored in GitHub and accessible via the dcloud VM.

-The ASP Containerlab enviornment consists of the following:
+The ASP Containerlab environment consists of the following:
-- A single large VM for running the containers using containerlab (http://containerlab.dev)
+- A single large VM for running the containers using Containerlab (http://containerlab.dev)
     - The VM has been specifically configured for the additional resources needed by Cisco's XRd.
     - The local docker repo contains a few containers used by some pre-built labs, including Cisco's T-Rex Traffic Generator
 - Small/Medium VM for running a preconfigured telemetry stack (Telegraf/Influx/Grafana)